What does 'Retention' mean when buying a property?

-The use of a retention is often to allow exchange of contracts or even the completion of a sale (so the buyer can move in) when there are still matters outstanding.
-The retention funds are usually held by a solicitor.
+The use of this retention is often to allow exchange of contracts or even the completion of a sale (so the buyer can move in) when there are still matters outstanding.
+The retention funds are usually held by the vendor's solicitor.

-Example One: The property is a flat and the seller owes some service charge payments but it is not clear how much as the managing agents books are out of date.
-The seller agrees that £5,000 should be held in retention to clear these debts when they are clarified.
-The balance - any amount left from the £5,000 - is then given to the seller.
+Example One: The property is a flat and the seller owes some service charge payments but it is not clear how much as the managing agent's books are out of date.
+The vendor agrees that £5,000 should be held in retention to clear these debts when they are clarified.
+The balance - any amount left from the sale price after the £5,000 is deducted - is then given to the vendor.

-Example Two: In a survey it is suggested that the roof of a house must be replaced but due to the unusual nature of the structure quotes from builders vary and none of the builders are prepared to guarantee their quotes. £50,000 is held in retention until the work is carried out by the buyer (after they move in).
-Any funds left over are then forwarded to the seller.
+Example Two: In a survey it is suggested that the roof of a house must be replaced but due to the unusual nature of the structure quotes from builders vary and none of the builders are prepared to guarantee their quotes. £50,000 is held in retention until the work is carried out by the buyer after they move in.
+Any funds left over once the roofing work is complete and the roofers are paid are then forwarded to the vendor.